-I just love making my own homemade salad dressings don’t you?
+I just love making homemade salad dressings, don’t you?

 There are a few things you should know about in making a homemade salad dressing:

-- The basic ratio is 1 to 3, meaning 1 part vinegar to 3 parts oil (this recipe is not following the basic ratio)
+- The most common ratio is 1 to 3, meaning 1 part vinegar to 3 parts oil (this recipe does not follow the rules)